beau1399/porpus/README.md

-# Porpus - A Minimalist Leiningen Template for Web Development in Clojure
+# Porpus - A Minimalist Leiningen Template for Web Development in Clojure and ClojureScript

+Porpus lies somewhere between the client-heavy paradigm of Reagent and the server-heavy paradigm of Compojure.
+I couldn't find a template that hit this sweet spot, so I tried to make one.

+Porpus:
-* Suspicious of dependencies; HTTP is the framework...
+* Is suspicious of dependencies; HTTP is the framework...
 * But "batteries" _are_ included
-* Server-Driven...
+* Is server-Driven...
-* But ClojureScript enabled for when you need it
+* But ClojureScript-enabled for when you need it
-* Tight development loop
+* Has a tight development loop
-* __A quick path to making what you want to make__
+* Offers __A quick path to making what you want to make__

-More specfically:
+Porpus includes:
 * Reitit for routing and parameter coercion
-* Figwheel for ClojureScript reloading
-* Ring for Clojure reloading
 * Hiccup for HTML generation
+* Figwheel and Ring for reloading
 * Out-of-the-box examples of all of it
 * Not much else!